 Can I come to Easter Camp early to set up tents?

-You can only turn up with your Youth group but your Youth Leader can arrange to have people come early to set up tents.
-The campsite will be open on Wednesday before camp between 1.30pm - 9pm and again on Thursday from 9am – 2.30pm.
-At 2.30pm on Thursday you need to have cleared the site of all your cars.
-Due to contract obligations with Manfeild Park, no one can sleep onsite on the Wednesday night.
+You can only turn up with your youth group but your youth leader can arrange to have people come early to set up tents.
+The campsite will be open on Wednesday before camp between 1:30pm - 9pm and again on Thursday from 9am – 2:30pm.
+At 2:30pm on Thursday you need to have cleared the site of all your cars.
+Due to contract obligations with Manfeild Park, no one can sleep onsite on the Wednesday night before camp.

 Do you cater for special diets?

-We cater for vegetarian or gluten free diets outside of the normal camp menu.
+We cater for vegetarian and gluten-free diets only outside of the normal camp menu.
 If you have other dietary requirements, we can provide you with some (limited) chiller space and a separate area for meals to be heated.
 You will need to bring your own named meals which can be stored in the allocated chiller space.
 There will be microwaves available.
 Unfortunately, no discount applies for ‘part eating’ of camp food.